tomas-fryza/avr-course/Labs/project/README.md

-# C project: General instructions
+# C project: General instructionss

 The aim of the C project is an independent study of the assigned topic, design of your own solution, simulation and/or implementation, creation of project documentation and presentation of results.